About Forensic Services

 Crime Scene

-The seized drug analysts examine evidence for the presence of controlled substances as categorized by federal and state statutes including but not limited to marijuana, methamphetamines, opioids, and cocaine.
-The unit uses preliminary screening, visual macroscopic and microscopic identification, gas chromatography/mass spectroscopy and FTIR in their analysis.
+This unit analyzes drug evidence for the presence of controlled substances as categorized by federal and state statutes including but not limited to fentanyl, methamphetamine, cocaine, mushrooms, and opioids.
+The unit uses preliminary screening such as color tests and then proceeds with confirmatory testing including GCMS (gas chromatography-mass spectrometry) and FTIR (Fourier transform infrared spectroscopy).
 The unit members also provide expert courtroom testimony regarding the identification of controlled substances.
+Two of the units analysts are certified by ABC (American Board of Criminalistics) to perform drug analysis (ABC-DA.)

 Latent Prints

-Latent Print Examiners provide expert courtroom testimony regarding their findings.
+Latent Print Examiners provide expert courtroom testimony regarding their findings; they assist jurors in understanding how fingerprints are left behind, developed, preserved and compare

-The digital technicians provide photographic services not only to the Department, but as well as the City.
-These services include professional photography, digital image processing, and printing for events such as Barrett Jackson, Arabian Horse Show, and SPD events.
+In addition to forensic work, the unit’s digital technicians offer professional photographic services to both the Police Department and the city.
+These services include high-quality photography, digital image processing, and large-format printing for major events such as Barrett-Jackson, the Arabian Horse Show, and Scottsdale Police Department functions.

 Forensic Biology